 “He’s continually available, breaking down film and watching it with the guys,” Key stated.
 “He breaks down each little issue – shooting, stances on defense, the whole lot.
 He’s honestly a massive part of this software.”

-UVA assistant train Jason Williford is effusive in his reward of Carpenter.
+UVA assistant trainer Jason Williford is effusive in rewarding Carpenter.

-“He’s extraordinary-bright,” he said.
-“Whatever he desires to do, he’s going to be successful in.
-He’s as sharp as a tack, works extremely difficult, has an excellent painting ethic, and he loves this location, too.
-He is a Wahoo via and thru.
+“He’s extraordinarily bright,” he said.
+“Whatever he desires to do, he’s going to succeed.
+He’s as sharp as a tack, works extremely hard, has an excellent painting ethic, and loves this location, too.
+He is a Wahoo via and through.
 He bleeds it.
 I’m just satisfied he’s assisting us and is with us.”

 Carpenter, whose brother now works for Managers on a Mission, a non-earnings sports activities clothing organization, hopes to maintain climbing the education ladder.

-“I need to dream big and at some point be ahead instruct,” he said, “however in this enterprise, I experience like there’s a stress to maintain moving up and almost like skipping steps in hopping from here, hoping to there.
-My purpose is to build an in reality sturdy foundation.”
+“I need to dream big and eventually be ahead of the curve,” he said.
+However, in this enterprise, I feel stressed while up, like skipping steps and hopping from here to there.
+My purpose is to build a sturdy foundation.”

 Along with the manner, he knows he can usually rely on that “intuition.”

-“We are,” said Carpenter, breaking right into an extensive smile, “at the same mind wave.”
+“We are,” said Carpenter, smiling extensively, “at the same mind wave.”